 How to make

-Our Ti’ Punch recipe recipe calls for 45ml/1.5oz rum and this drink only works when made with authentic rhum agricole and pressed sugar cane juice syrup(sugar cane juice boiled down to make thick syrup) or demerara sugar syrup (rather than sugar syrup made from refined white sugar).
-Rhum Agricole is a style of rum distilled from fermented cane juice, in contrast to most other styles of rum which are made from fermented molasses.
+Our Ti' Punch recipe recipe calls for 45ml/1.5oz rhum Agricole and ideally pressed sugar cane juice syrup(sugar cane juice boiled down to make thick syrup) or demerara sugar syrup (rather than sugar syrup made from refined white sugar).

-Ti’ Punch varies tremendously depending on who is making it, but there are four key elements that make a Ti’ Punch a real Ti’ Punch – best remembered by 5 x S’s as follows:
+Ti' Punch varies tremendously depending on who is making it, but there are four key elements that make a Ti' Punch a real Ti' Punch – best remembered by the six S's as follows:

 Swizzle - the ingredients are mixed in the glass in which the drink will be served using a swizzle stick.
 Such swizzle sticks tend to be used to mix long drinks with crushed ice, but the Ti' Punch is a very short drink often served without ice.
 The use of a swizzle stick is simply a quick way of ensuring sugar rum and lime are properly mixed in the base of the glass.
 A Ti'Punch should never be shaken, blended or even stirred in a mixing glass.

 Short - Ti' Punch is a very short drink with a liquid volume of less than 2oz /60ml.
 While a Ti' Punch is basically the size of a shot and often served without ice, it should never be served in a shot glass.
 The perfect Ti'Punch glass is a very small tumbler with a brim slightly larger than the base so allowing the drinker to appreciate the fragrant aromatics.

 Simple - the Ti' Punch is an incredibly simple drink – classically with just three ingredients.